Students must satisfy a minimum of 9 credits of Management Courses

 PMGT 616: Financial Skills.
 The fundamentals of accounting, financial planning, budgeting, cost-benefit analysis, and cash flow management.

-PMGT 620 The Effective Digital Artist.
+PMGT 620 The Creative Professional.
 This course focuses on the real-world applications of planning, teamwork, marketing, and networking that help independent artists and commercial artists thrive and build long-term careers.
 Students will develop an understanding of the workflow for creating elaborate multimedia works and learn individual business practices and teamwork skills necessary to achieve success in today's multimedia professions.
 Practical issues such as the role of unions, agents, and personal managers, as well as the practice and development of professional networking strategies, value of artistic content or services, and related topics will be discussed.

 PMGT 626: Nonprofit Leadership and Management.
 This course provides the broad knowledge necessary to successfully understand and contribute to the nonprofit organization.
 Topics covered include: understanding the place of nonprofits in society; developing, guiding and managing a board; program development and evaluation; volunteer development and management; fundraising and development; ePhilanthropy and other selected topics.